nih-cfde/training-rstudio-binder/GTEx/r4rnaseq-workshop.md

 Most RNA-Seq pipelines require that the counts file to be in a matrix format where each sample is a column and each gene is a row and all the values are integers or doubles with all the experimental factors in a separate file.
-More over, we need a corresponding file where the row names are the sample id and they match the column names of the counts file.
+Moreover, we need a corresponding file where the row names are the sample id and they match the column names of the counts file.